TigerTechie12/DreamSnap/README.md

 📄 License

-Licensed under the MIT License.
+This project is licensed under the MIT License.

 💡 Vision

-DreamSnap aims to be a creative AI playground — blending powerful AI image generation with robust backend engineering and delightful UX.
+DreamSnap is built to empower creators with custom-trained AI models, not just generic image generation — blending creativity, control, and scalable engineering into one platform.